 - Garlic: I suggest using three cloves, but don’t let my recipe tell you how much garlic to use – measure with your heart.

 - Peas and Carrots: Use fresh vegetable or for convenience frozen vegetables can be a great option.
+Frozen vegetables are recommended simply out of convenience, but use what you have on hand; this recipe is a great way to use the leftover vegetables in your fridge.

 - Butter: I know it’s not a traditional ingredient, but I love using a little butter to flavor the fried rice because butter make rice taste better.